|

 CLOSER

 The research field and aim of the CLOSER project is connecting long and short-distance networks for efficient transport.
-This FP7 proposal, led by CEDEX, Spain, has been invited to negotiate with the EC in November 2008.
-With the coordinator CLOSER involves 8 partners, all ECTRI members: INRETS, TOI, FhG-FVV, VTT, CDV, CERTH, VGTU-TMI.
+This FP7 proposal, led by FHG, Germany and other members are INRETS, TOI, VTT, CDV, CERTH, VGTU-TMI.

 Contact: angel.aparicio@cedex.es